ngrok/ngrok-docs/docs/integrations/amazonsns/webhooks.md

 ## **Step 3**: Integrate Amazon SNS {#setup-webhook}

-To register a webhook on your Amazon SNS account follow the instructions below.
+To register a webhook on your Amazon SNS topic follow the instructions below.

-Create an Amazon SNS topic:

 1. Access [Amazon Cloud Service](https://aws.amazon.com/) and sign in using your Amazon account.